alco/wyvern-examples/README.md

 end
 ```

-This will create a `render/2` function within the module with separate clause
+This will create a `render/3` function and a `layout/1` function within the
-for each layout.
+module with separate clause for each layout.
 Use those layouts as follows:

 ```
 MyLayouts.render("layout:sidenav", "view", attrs: ...)